StevenBlack/hosts/readme_template.md

 **Note** we recommend the `--user` flag which installs the required dependencies at the user level.
 More information about it can be found on pip [documentation](https://pip.pypa.io/en/stable/reference/pip_install/?highlight=--user#cmdoption-user).

-### Common steps regardless of your development environment.
+### Common steps regardless of your development environment

 To **run unit tests**, in the top-level directory, run: